JorgeMartinezPizarro/smb/README.md

 make build up
 ```

-After the system is load, SMB will automatically answer to the configured mail box.
+After the system is up, `SMB` will answer incomming emails.

 ## 👤 Author